SalimAmarti/Color_Classifier/README.md

 Next steps / Improvements
 -------

+- Perform elbow method to automatically determine the ideal number of clusters for each picture
 - Working on extracting the top colors of a video.
 This would be a project on its own, but now Instagram users often share videos on their pages.
 Excluding them means removing a high share of the content.